Yuken-coding/ProjectCartelis/README.md

 Tech case project merge data in a Gsheet

-If you want to see the front  : Download the code from the branch Feature-app if you want to see the back (merge data) : Download the code from the branch Develop
+If you want to see the front  : Download the code from the branch Feature-app

+If you want to see the back (merge data) : Download the code from the branch Develop

 To install the nodes_modules of this projet use the npm install in the project folder